Folic Acid vs. Folate in Prenatal Vitamins

 Let’s talk about it.
 Let’s take a look at what folic acid is and then compare that to folate and talk about why there’s such a big debate over this.

 The Difference Between Folic Acid and Folate in Prenatal Vitamins

-Folic acid is a water-soluble B-vitamin that is a recommended supplement before and during pregnancy to help prevent neural tube defects.
+Folic acid is a water-soluble B-vitamin.
+It is a recommended supplement before and during pregnancy to help prevent neural tube defects.
 Folic acid is the synthetic form of this particular B-vitamin that is commonly added to foods like cereal, flour, as well as bread.

-Folate, on the other hand, is the natural form of the vitamin (vitamin B9) that occurs naturally in foods like dark leafy greens, beans, mushrooms, and meat.
+Folate, on the other hand, is the natural form of the vitamin (vitamin B9).
+It occurs naturally in foods like dark leafy greens, beans, mushrooms, and meat.

 So, What’s the Big Deal with Folate in Prenatal Vitamins?

 So, if both have been accepted as helping to prevent neural-tube defects, what’s the deal with the big debate between the two?